a7med3laa/Python_Projects/README.md

 # Python_Projects

-Simple projects with Python with GUI using Tkinter and some without it.
+Simple Python projects with GUI using Tkinter and some without it.

 1. Simple Calculator